cms-codes/sealegs/README.md

 2. Verify the shebang path matches your Python 3 interpreter.

 3. Run the script with the following parameters: `sealegs.py --name [SECRET NAME] --namespace [NAMESPACE] --from-file [SECRETS1] --from-file [SECRETS2] --from-file [...]`.
-Note that at minimum the namespace and one plaintext secrets file must be specified.
+Note that at minimum the secret name, namespace and one plaintext secrets file must be specified.

 4. The sealed secrets for each file will be printed to stdout.